lem0n4id/linear-regression/README.md

 Predicting salary based on years of experience

-This is a simple linear regression model that has been trained on salary vs years of experience
+This is a simple linear regression model that has been trained on salary vs years of experience data